bsc-pm/tagaspi/README.md

 This section describes the software requirements of TAGASPI, the building and installation process and how the library can be used from user applications.

 ## Software Requirements

 The Task-Aware MPI library requires the installation of the following tools and libraries:

 * Automake, autoconf, libtool, make and a C and C++ compiler.
-* GPI-2 extended with the low-level operations API.
+* [GPI-2](https://pm.bsc.es/gitlab/interoperability/extern/GPI-2) (branch `lowlevel`) which extends
+  the GASPI interface with the low-level operations API.
+We recommend configuring GPI-2 with MPI support in order to use `mpirun` or `srun` for launching hybrid applications.
 * [Boost](http://boost.org) library version 1.59 or greater.
 * [OmpSs-2](https://github.com/bsc-pm/ompss-2-releases) (version 2018.11 or greater).
 Required
   when compiling the hybrid applications.